twyr/announce/markdown/PREPARE_COMMAND.md

 by the new version - before the package is actually released.

-The patch / minor / major releases are considered "public" releases - in other words, they are made available to "everyone" via the package registry and all users are encouraged to upgrade.
+The patch / minor / major releases are considered "public" releases - in other words, they are made available to "all" via the NPM package registry and all users are encouraged to upgrade.

 Once a "public" release is done & dusted, development for the next set of changes is expected to immediately begin - with the next (higher) version number and a "dev" series tag.